 Other than EcoTank, there’s WorkForce, and some old models of Epson photo printers, i.e. C88+ and Artisan (both discontinued).
 As for the WorkForce, there’s a vast series.
 However, we’ll get back to it later in this article.

 First, here are the convertible Epson EcoTank models;

 3. Epson EcoTank ET-15000 – best Epson commercial printer

 Originally, Epson EcoTank ET-15000 is the wide-format inkjet printer that we converted to sublimation.
 Though being used for sublimation, EcoTank is the most heavy-duty printer that one can go for that provides the WorKforce features, besides saving you from cartridge headaches and chips.

-Because of its compatibility with WI-Fi direct, ethernet, and smartphone, it’s the easiest one to set up and connect to any of the digital devices.
+Because of its compatibility with WI-Fi direct, ethernet, and smartphones, it’s the easiest one to set up and connect to any digital device.
 There’s no cartridge, so you can install them directly with ink bottles and carry up the rest of the settings through the Epson app.
-In fact, on the printer’s navigation bar, it has a comprehensive menu that allows edit, scan, and use several options.
+In fact, the printer’s navigation bar has a comprehensive menu that allows editing, scanning, and using several options.
 The text was clear to read; we didn’t have to use microscopes to comprehend the instructions.